-For example, you can’t give anxiety remedies to treat pain caused by urinary tract disease-triggered inflammation.
-Moreover, pain reliefs suitable for humans or dogs will not help your cat.
-In fact, they may even harm it more severely than you can imagine.
+For example, you can’t give anxiety remedies to treat pain caused by infection or inflammation.
+Moreover, pain relief suitable for humans or dogs will not help your cat.
+In fact, it may harm your pet severely.

-Non-steroidal anti-inflammatory drugs (NSAIDs) must be avoided at all costs!
+NSAIDs must be avoided at all costs!

-Prednisolone, dexamethasone and other similar corticosteroids are often given to cats to relieve inflammation and other painful side effects of allergies, arthritis or other health conditions.
+Prednisolone, dexamethasone, and other similar corticosteroids are often given to cats to relieve inflammation and other painful side effects of allergies, arthritis, or other health conditions.